kholiqulrasydin/sdhangtuah7/wp-content/plugins/all-bootstrap-blocks/readme.txt

 [Please add any feature requests or bugs within the support section.](https://wordpress.org/support/plugin/all-bootstrap-blocks/)

 == Changelog ==

+= 1.2.11 =
+* UPDATE: Added blocks to be used with Lightspeed theme

+= 1.2.10 =
+* FIX: When trying to add a background block errors

+= 1.2.9 =
+* FEATURE: Enabled Bootstrap imports to be excluded from compiled CSS
+* FEATURE: Added custom alignment controls to allow Wide and Full width to be selected in child blocks
+* FEATURE: Added tabs block to anable tabbed content
+* FIX: Bootstrap settings revert on dectivate / reactivate

 = 1.2.8 =
 * FIX: Make Strip block full width aligned as default